 Following are excerpts from an antisemitic sketch, which aired on Al-Hafez TV, an Egyptian Islamist channel, on June 6, 2013:

-An actor portraying a stereotypical Jew delivers an address to the Zionists, with posters of Theodore Herzl and Lord Balfour, as well as Jewish symbols, in the background.
+An actor portraying a stereotypical Jew delivers an address to the Zionists, with posters of Theodor Herzl and Lord Balfour in the background, as well as Jewish symbols.

 He "blows" a trumpet